-BC BIO will be held in the Medical Sciences Building room 150 (MSB 150).
+The 2024 BC BIO conference was held in the Medical Sciences Building room 150 (MSB 150).
 See the campus map.

 BREAKOUT SESSIONS: